Vahliella: Genus

 Vahliella species are characterized by a squamulose thallus that is typically greyish-brownish in colour.
 They have sessile apothecia with a variable thalline exciple, which in some apothecia is not at all developed, and with a likewise variable but always present proper margin.
 The hymenium is hemiamyloid (meaning it takes on a purplish-grey colour when treated with Melzer's reagent), and contains unbranched, septate paraphyses that have pigmented tips.
 The asci are 8-spored with sheet-like apical structures that are persistently blue-green when stained with iodine.
 The ascospores of Vahliella lichens are non-septate, with an ellipsoid shape; they do not have an epispore, but often have internal oil droplets.

 Vahliella species do not have any reactions with lichen spot tests, and do not produce secondary compounds detectable with thin layer chromatography.

 Habitat and distribution

 Most species of Vahliella are found in cool-temperate to arctic regions of Europe and North America, with an outlier in the mountains of India.
 Vahliella is a mainly saxicolous (rock-inhabiting) genus that has adapted to rather extreme habitats on maritime coasts (two species) and arctic-alpine or desert conditions.
 Only one species, V. saubinetii, is mainly corticolous (bark-inhabiting) and tends to be more warm-temperate (Mediterranean).
 The most recently described species, Vahliella isidioidea, grows on consolidated soil in the laurel forest of the Canary Islands.

 Species

-As of November 2025, Species Fungorum accepts nine species of Vahliella:
+As of November 2025, Species Fungorum (in the Catalogue of Life) accepts nine species of Vahliella: